- The Academic Program

 Specifically, these behaviors may include, but are not limited to, the following:

-- Repeated, unwanted/unsolicited contact that includes face-to-face contact, telephone calls, voice messages, text messages, electronic video and/or photography, electronic mail, instant messages, written letters, unwanted gifts;
+- Repeated, unwanted/unsolicited contact that includes face-to-face communication, repeated derogatory comments about a student or students to (a) third party or parties, telephone calls, voice messages, text messages, electronic video and/or photography, electronic mail, instant messages, written letters or unwanted gifts;

-- Verbal or written abuse, threats, harassment, coercion, or any other conduct that places another individual in reasonable fear of his/her safety through words or actions, directed at that person, or substantially interferes with the educational or personal environment of the individual;
+- Verbal or written abuse, threats, coercion or any other conduct that places another individual in reasonable fear of their safety through words or actions, directed at that person, or substantially interferes with the educational or personal environment of the individual; or

-- Persistent offensive, threatening communication through the internet via e-mail, chat rooms and other electronic devices.
+- Persistent offensive, and/or threatening communication in person, via email, chat rooms or other electronic devices.

 Child Abuse And Neglect Policy